UK off track to reach net zero says climate committee

 NFU Deputy President Tom Bradshaw

-The NFU's new resilience plans, launched at the NFU Conference 2023, map out sector board priorities and asks of government to support climate-friendly agriculture and improve business resilience.
+The NFU’s resilience plans, launched at the NFU Conference 2023, map out sector board priorities and asks of government to support climate-friendly agriculture and improve business resilience.
 Read our sector plans.

 Ask us a question about this page